Tim Martin (businessman): Brexit

 In 2016, Martin actively campaigned for the United Kingdom to leave the European Union and was a strong supporter of Brexit, donating £200,000 to the Vote Leave campaign in 2016.
 He also campaigned on BBC Radio 4 programmes including Today, Question Time and Farming Today.
 Throughout the campaign, he gave his reasons for the United Kingdom's withdrawal from the European Union.

-In January 2017, Wetherspoons published figures showing an increase in sales of more than 3%.
+In January 2017, Wetherspoon published figures showing an increase in sales of more than 3%.
 Martin used this as evidence that there was no post-Brexit referendum slowdown as predicted by economists.

-In June 2018, Martin announced that Wetherspoons would be ceasing the sale of products from other European Union countries in a 24-month plan, with the immediate example of Prosecco and Champagne being replaced by Australian wines.
+In June 2018, Martin announced that Wetherspoon would be ceasing the sale of products from other European Union countries in a 24-month plan, with the immediate example of Prosecco and Champagne being replaced by Australian wines.
 He believes the prediction of food prices rising and food shortages leading to stockpiling of supplies in the UK post-Brexit is merely scaremongering tactics deployed by pro-EU journalists, and mentioned the fact there were no increased queues in his restaurants as a result; after he removed French brandy from sale in his restaurants as an example.

-Wetherspoons mass posted a pro-Brexit magazine to an unknown number of households in January 2019.
+Wetherspoon mass posted a pro-Brexit magazine to an unknown number of households in January 2019.
 The magazine claims to have a readership of two million.
 The employee campaign group, Spoons Workers Against Brexit, described the publication as dangerous propaganda, and said that Martin was exploiting his position as CEO.
 Wetherspoons responded by defending the mass mailing, stating it contained "... pro and anti Brexit articles to stimulate debate"; the proportionately minor mentions of views critical to a no deal Brexit were preceded by statements by Martin, deriding expert opinions and "the elite".

 In June 2021, Martin called on the UK government to introduce a "reasonably liberal immigration system" controlled by Britain rather than the European Union.
 He suggested the government should adopt a visa scheme for workers from the EU to help the UK's pubs and restaurants hire more staff.